 At California Hernia Specialists we offer all possible options for definitive repair.
 This includes basic open repair, laparoscopic repair, and more advanced component separation and advanced mesh repairs.
-When needed, we work with outside surgeons during recurrent hernia repairs to ensure the best possible care.
-We discuss all options with each patient to ensure the best and most informed decision is made.
+Our center falls into the lowest risk category for developing a recurrent hernia as you will read about below.

 Hernia Types – Recurrent – Causes

 Although patients often cannot affect their risk of developing a primary (first time) hernia, they actually can impact their development of a recurrent hernia.
 Recurrent hernias are ones that form after a surgeon has already attempted to repair the primary hernia.
 This can happen as early as days/weeks after the first surgery, or as long as decades.
 Regardless, there are important steps a patient can take to minimize their chances of having a recurrent hernia.
 The risk factors for developing a recurrent hernia after a primary repair include

 - Low surgical volume of hernia repairs by the surgeon performing the initial operation

 - Surgical inexperience of the initial surgeon

 - Insufficient surgical technique of the surgeon including:

 - lack of proper mesh fixation